kherge-archive/php-go/README.md

 A simple PHP build tool.

-> This tool used to known as Pake, but was renamed due to a naming conflict with another, more well established project with the similar goals.
+> This tool was formerly known as Pake, but has been renamed due to a naming conflict with another, more well established project with the similar goals.
 Please see the [original project repository](https://github.com/herrera-io/php-pake) for more information.

 Summary
 -------